 Bio-Formats uses SLF4J as a logging API.
 SLF4J is a facade and needs to be bound to a logging framework at deployment time.
-Two underlying logging frameworks are currently supported by Bio-Formats:
+Two underlying logging frameworks are currently supported by Bio-Formats.
+Bio-Formats does not impose any specific SLF4J binding on downstream consumers as per the recommended SLF4J best practices.
+Some recommended bindings are as follows:

-- logback is the recommended framework and natively implements the SL4J API, - log4j is the other logging framework supported by Bio-Formats and is primarily used in the MATLAB environment.
+- logback is the recommended framework and natively implements the SLF4J API.
+A logback version of 1.2.x is recommended as Bio-Formats has a hard dependency for slf4j-api 1.7.30.
+This means that logback versions 1.3.x and higher are not yet supported in Bio-Formats as they rely on slf4j-api 2.x. - log4j is the other logging framework supported by Bio-Formats and is primarily used in the MATLAB environment.